 The types of evidence that could help include:

-- Photographs of the accident scene if they show the cause of your injuries.
-Where possible, you should take this before anything is repaired, replaced or removed.
+- Photographs of the accident scene.
+Photos of the location where the accident occurred can be vital, especially if they show the cause of the incident (e.g., faulty equipment or a hazardous surface).
+Try to take photos before anything is repaired, cleaned, or removed.

 If you’d like us to review your evidence during your free consultation, please have it to hand when you call.